Bastien18/BladeRF-DVB-T2/helix_doc/HELIX.md

 - Understand the NIOS data streaming
 - Log data into some flash memory

+Stuttering issue

+- Recorde whole TS stream and calculate actual bitrate
+- Reading TS status register if any error flags are raised
+- Ensure TS file is not playing in a loop => this would give a sync-error and re-acquire
+- Use the incremental file to see any byte error inside packet
+- Improve AD9361 filtering to get rid of the side lobes issue => use the wizard the find the best configuration for our case
+- Double check T2 parameter with the soft Andy mentionned in one of his email
+- Copy one of a working gnuradio configuration inside commsonic T2 core (choose one that is close to the T2 specs from the elix gdoc)

 ### Project follow up (No more relevant)